sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

   ```

 ##ERORR
-At this point, I ran the command above with no issues until a error popped up and claimed I had no more storage.
-If the storage issue is resolved in the future the rest of the instructions should work.
+*At this point, I ran the command above with no issues until an error popped up and claimed I had no storage left.
+If the storage issue is resolved in the future the remaining instructions should work.*
 5. Run Example Notebooks (Optional):
    If you installed the optional dependencies and want to run the example notebooks, navigate to the directory where you cloned or installed Segment Anything and start Jupyter Notebook: